Keyboard shortcuts

 ui.detail.priority: 5

-Emitted JSON Schema (or Zod) — ranges, identifiers, required and multivalued flags, and class structure carry over in the usual way for your chosen generator.
+Emitted JSON Schema (or Zod) — ranges, identifiers, required and multivalued flags, and class structure carry over.
+Computed slots appear as ordinary readOnly: true properties with no computation vocabulary in the domain artifact.

 Emitted UI schema — from ui.* annotations: labels, layout hints, list renderers, field ordering, collapsed lists.